dimitrijer/website/main.md

 :::: {.intro}

-Hi, my name is Dimitrije, and I'm a backend engineer.
+Hi, my name is Dimitrije[^1], and I'm a backend engineer.

 I have 8 years of professional experience of designing, developing, deploying and maintaining backend services.
 I'm currently working at [Nordeus](https://nordeus.com).